google/go-attestation/README.md

 The go-attestation package is installable using go get: `go get github.com/google/go-attestation/attest`

+### TPM1.2
+By default, go-attestation does not build in TPM1.2 support on Linux.
-Linux users must install `libtspi` and its headers if they need TPM 1.2 support.
+Linux users must install [`libtspi`](http://trousers.sourceforge.net/) and its headers if they need TPM 1.2 support.
 This can be installed on debian-based systems using: `sudo apt-get install libtspi-dev`.

-In case Linux users need only TPM 2.0 support, they can:
-* still install `libtspi`
-* or turn off cgo completely, e.g., `CGO_ENABLED=0 go build`
-* or use `notspi` build tag if cgo is needed for some reasons, e.g., `go build --tags=notspi`
+Then, build go-attestation with the `tspi` [build tag](https://pkg.go.dev/go/build#hdr-Build_Constraints) `go build --tags=tspi`.

+Windows users can use go-attestation with TPM1.2 by default.

 ## Example: device identity